 2016 – today

 The Zalando logo demonstrates how simplicity and expressiveness can be combined in one design.
 This element has become essential to the brand’s identity, reflecting its modern approach to selling clothing and footwear online.
-The core idea—versatility and accessibility—is evident in the visual design.
+The core idea of versatility and accessibility is evident in the visual design.

 The graphic element features a shape resembling a triangle with rounded edges.
-It is positioned to the left of the text and rendered in a bright orange color.
+It is positioned to the left of the text and rendered in bright orange.
 This color is associated with energy and positivity.
 The smooth lines and absence of sharp corners make the element visually appealing, while its shape, similar to a guitar pick, conveys a sense of movement and dynamism.

-The text portion is written in a lowercase font with soft, rounded lines, adding a contemporary feel.
+The text is set in lowercase with soft, rounded lines, adding a contemporary feel.
 The distinctive feature of the letter “z” is its sharp internal angles, which make it stand out against the smoother and more harmonious appearance of the other letters.
-This detail balances the design by combining structured elements with the overall softness of the text.
+This detail balances the design by combining structured elements with the text’s overall softness.

 The logo’s color palette is limited to two tones: bright orange for the graphic symbol and black for the text.
 This combination highlights key elements without overcomplicating the design.
 The orange adds energy, while the black provides a sense of restraint and a solid foundation for readability.